qtwyeuritoiy/redesigned-rotary-phone/Meeting Minutes Week 2.md

 1. Prioritize the backend first before doing the frontend
    - In this sprint, we are targeting to finish the database, crawler setup and recommendation system.
 2. Restricting the chat system to an email system.
-3.Standardization of database field
+3. Standardization of database field
    - Specific fields from the database that are standardized globally so it will not be needed to enter manually.
      For example, the CPU has specific core counts, threads and other functionalities.
 These fields do not need to be inputted by the users as to make it a simpler user experience.

 # Discussions
 For future proofing, the development team is considering to lower the time complexity.
 This time complexity is related to the crawler when put different scenarios: